 Our goal for this team is to encourage students from UBC and worldwide to gain experience in the field of space exploration.
 There is a growing amount of interest in the exploration of space, yet very few companies are pushing towards making colonization possible.
 Students do not always have an opportunity to gain hands-on during their years in education, so we hope that this team will give students a chance to further their professional development.

 As mentioned, we have finished our flagship airlock project and you can check it out here!
 Ongoing projects include:

 There are a lot of different areas to explore regarding the colonization of Mars, some being more feasible than others.
-Hopefully in the future, we can begin combining some of projects listed below as the team grows and matures.
+Hopefully, in the future, we can begin combining some of the projects listed below as the team grows and matures.
 We feel that, upon completion, these projects listed will reflect a more complete Martian colony-the ultimate end goal of the UBC Mars Colony team:

 - Air Recycling Systems

 - Oxygen production

 - Proof of concept ISRU (In Situ Resource Utilization) systems for obtaining resources

 To encourage students and society to get involved in the space industry.

 Provide students the opportunity to gain technical experience designing, prototyping, and testing advanced technology.